Jdarroy/Jdarroy.github.io/_posts/2017-06-05-january-website-with-jekyll.md

 The instruction "{% for post in site.posts %}" process all posts, then the instruction "{% if post.categories contains 'getting-started' %}" filter them by categories.

-What's inside theese two instruction print the result.
+What's inside these two instruction print the result.

 For the second loop it's the same but we add a limit to show only the last 5 posts.